Auberge Ravoux: Van Gogh’s stay (20 May 1890 – 29 July 1890) and suicide

 In 1889 the lease on the house was taken on by Arthur Gustave Ravoux, who transformed the business into an inn popular with the artistic community in Auvers.
 During Van Gogh's stay, the rooms were all occupied by Dutch and American painters.
 The Spanish artist Nicolás Martínez Valdivieso, who lived nearby, took his meals at the auberge with Van Gogh.

 Van Gogh arrived in Auvers-sur-Oise on 20 May 1890.
 He had spent a year in a convalescent home in Saint-Rémy-de-Provence and wanted to settle in the North, closer to Paris.
 Camille Pissarro, a friend of Van Gogh's, suggested that he go to Auvers-sur-Oise where Dr Gachet lived and could keep an eye on Van Gogh.
 Dr Gachet had treated mental patients before and was interested in and sympathetic to the arts.
 The doctor was immortalized in a portrait Van Gogh made of him in June of that year, which fetched a record price of $82.5 million in 1990.

 Upon arrival in Auvers, Van Gogh decided to stay at the Auberge Ravoux, mainly because it was cheaper than the hotel proposed by Dr. Gachet, which charged 6 francs a day for full board accommodation.
 At the Auberge Ravoux, Vincent paid 3 francs 50 a day, half board, and rented room 5, a tiny attic room measuring 75 sqft and containing only a bed, a dressing table and a built-in cupboard.
-He stored his paintings and drawings in a shed at the back.
+He stored his paintings and drawings in a shed at the back of the inn.
 He became acquainted with Arthur Ravoux and his family and painted a portrait of Adeline Ravoux, the eldest daughter of Ravoux, on more than one occasion.
 Van Gogh was charmed by the village and in a letter to his brother Theo van Gogh praised its old thatched roofs and colours, calling it “profoundly beautiful”.
 He found the juxtaposition between the rustic country life and recent modern additions such as the railway and the bridge on the River Oise fascinating.
 He was in good health, covering large distances with his painting gear and painting as much as he could.